 The GRX3 is built for crews who value consistency over flash.
 It tracks satellites effectively and maintains a fix in light cover.
 Its tilt sensor helps speed up work on uneven ground, especially during topographic work in earthworks.

 The GRX3 may not be as fast as newer GNSS cores.
 However, it is a strong choice when you need a tough rover.
-It works well with MAGNET workflows and keeps going shift after shift.
+It works well with MAGNET workflows and continues to operate smoothly shift after shift.

 Pros